 We compare DAPS with DPS on a nonlinear inverse problem with a 2D Gaussian mixture prior.
 DAPS is able to sample more accurately from the posterior distribution.

-We evaluate DAPS with a series of linear inverse problems in image domain, including (1) super-resolution, (2) Gaussian deblurring, (3) motion deblurring, (4) inpainting with a box mask, and (5) inpainting on random pixels.
+We evaluate DAPS with a series of inverse problems in image domain, including five linear inverse problems: (1) super-resolution, (2) Gaussian deblurring, (3) motion deblurring, (4) inpainting with a box mask, (5) inpainting on random pixels, and three nonlinear inverse problems: (1) phase retrieval, (2) nonlinear deblurring, (3) high dynamic range reconstruction.
 DAPS outperforms existing baselines in terms of perceptual quality (LPIPS) and peak signal-to-noise ratio (PSNR).

 DAPS is able to generate diverse samples given less information.
 For example, we show several generated samples for (1) inpainting with large boxes and (2) 16x super-resolution.